 Email Lead Catpure

-For this brand, Visiture, used a strategy of alternative CTA copy as an opportunity to highlight a playful tone and reinforce overall branding.
+For this brand, Visiture, used a strategy of alternative call-to-action copy as an opportunity to highlight a playful tone and reinforce overall branding.
 They kept active language but avoided using a standard “Shop Now” message.

 CTAs are a great opportunity for showcasing your brand personality and entertaining your target audience.
 Depending on the tone of your brand voice, you can play around with alternative copy on CTAs but the success here relies on maintaining a strong brand tone and a keen understanding of what resonates with your target audience.
 Be consistent, but have some fun with it!